Rudgwick: History

 Historically Ridgewick was an alternative form of the toponym.
 Riccherwyk may be another, seen in 1377.

 The Church of England parish church of the Holy Trinity has a 12th-century Norman font of Sussex Marble.
 The belltower is early 13th century.
 The church was largely rebuilt in the 14th century, when the north aisle was added and probably the present chancel was built.

 The parish has two 17th century farmhouses.
 Garlands, 1.5 mi south of the village, is early 17th century and Redhouse Farm 1 mi north of the village is late 17th century.
 Naldrett House, 1 mi south of the village, is an 18th-century Georgian farmhouse of three bays and two storeys, built of brick with stone quoins.

 Rudgwick had a Dissenters' chapel by 1848.

+During World War 2, two RAF B-25s collided in the air over Rudgwick, resulting in the deaths of 8 airmen.
+The crash sites, now in the grounds of Rikkyo School, were excavated in the 1990s.

 Rudgwick railway station on the Cranleigh Line was opened in 1865 and closed in 1965, as part of the Beeching cuts.

+In 1985, excavations in Rudgwick Brick Yard resulted in the discovery of a new species of the Polacanthus genus, which became known as the Rudgwickosaurus.

 Education

 Pennthorpe School is on in Church Street.

-Rudgwick Primary School is located in the community.

-The Rikkyo School in England, a Japanese boarding school, is also located in Rudgwick.
+Rudgwick Primary School is located in the village, as is Rikkyo School in England, a Japanese boarding school.